elisa-lj11/portfolio/README.md

 To deploy a build to production:
 `npm run deploy`
-- Visit https://elisa-lj11.github.io/portfolio to see the public website
+- Visit https://elisalupin.com to see the public website

+## Resources
+Following this guide for starting a React App from scratch: https://dev.to/ivadyhabimana/how-to-create-a-react-app-without-using-create-react-app-a-step-by-step-guide-30nl